Post-quantum Zero Knowledge in Constant Rounds: Preliminaries

 \paragraph{Instantiations.} The above non-interactive commitments are known based on various standard assumptions, including QLWE \cite{GoyalHKW17,LombardiS19}.

-\subsection{Quantum Fully Homomorphic Encryption}
+\subsubsection{Quantum Fully Homomorphic Encryption}

-In our protocol we will be using a quantum fully homomorphic encryption scheme, specifically, a scheme where a classical input can be encrypted classically and a quantum input quantumly.
-Moreover, we can evaluate an encrypted input that was partially encrypted classically and partially quantumly, and if part of the output is classical, it can be decrypted by a classical decryption algorithm.
-The formal definition follows.

-\begin{definition}[Quantum Fully-Homomorphic Encryption] A quantum fully homomorphic encryption scheme is given by six algorithms $(\qheG,$ $\qheE,$ $\qheQE,$ $\qheD,$ $\qheQD,$ $\qheEv)$ with the following syntax: \begin{itemize} \item $(\qhepk, \qhesk) \gets \qheG(1^\secp):$ A \PPT algorithm that given a security parameter, samples a classical public key and a classical secret key.
+We rely on quantum fully homomorphic encryption, specifically, a scheme where a classical input can be encrypted classically and a quantum input quantumly.
+The formal definition follows. \begin{definition} [Quantum Fully-Homomorphic Encryption] A quantum fully homomorphic encryption scheme is given by six algorithms $(\qheG,$ $\qheE,$ $\qheQE,$ $\qheD,$ $\qheQD,$ $\qheEv)$ with the following syntax: \begin{itemize} \item $(\qhepk, \qhesk) \gets \qheG(1^\secp):$ A \PPT algorithm that given a security parameter $1^\secp$, samples a classical public key $\qhepk$ and a classical secret key $\qhesk$.